Weigel Team // Earth and Environment

 EARTH AND ENVIRONMENT-FOCUSED AI CONSULTANTS

-The Helmholtz AI consultants for Earth and environment are located as a team in the data analytics department of the German climate computing centre (DKRZ).
+The Helmholtz AI consultants for Earth and environment are hosted at the Institute for Coastal Research of Helmholtz Center hereon.
 The team serves users from all Helmholtz Association institutes to facilitate the application of artificial intelligence in Earth and environment.
 Services of the team range from giving general guidance on ML methods to prototyping and deployment on HPC.
 They can be requested via the Helmholtz AI voucher system and are usually shaped in the form of collaborative sprint projects.

 We support the full range of research questions related to Earth and environment, including: